tsm13/fast-react-pizza/README.md

 - Redux: to practice global state management
 - Tailwind CSS: to style the app
-- React Router v6.4: to create a seamless transition within the SPA and pass data between pages using forms
+- React Router v6.4: to create a seamless transition within the SPA and pass data between pages using this lib's forms

 ### Notes